 1. Prayerfully decide whether your group would like to meet online or safely gather in person...or maybe both!
 Below I have some tips for online gathering as well as in person.

 2. When would you like to begin?
-If you want host a Watch Party or invite participants to follow our weekend service, then you may wish to launch when we start a new series.
+If you want to host a Small Group in a home or other location (coffee shop, park...etc.) or invite participants to follow our weekend service, then you may wish to launch when we start a new series.
 If you wish to use a different study or RightNow Media, then you choose your start date.

 3. Are you open to new people?
 With many groups meeting online, it is easier than ever to make a little room for one or two more.
 We would love to send some new people to your group!